cameronmorin/RShell/README.md

 In my code, I found a couple minor bugs:

-1: If the user inputs a test function style input, but does not give appropriate syntax, there may be some error depending on the exact input due to very strict string parsing
+1) If the user inputs a test function style input, but does not give appropriate syntax, there may be some error depending on the exact input due to very strict string parsing

-2: In some instances with uneven precedence operators, there was segmentation faults but I have found and fixed all known instances.
+2) In some instances with uneven precedence operators, there was segmentation faults but I have found and fixed all known instances.

+My partner withdrew from the class in the middle of week 8, so the remainder of the assignments will be completed by myself only.

+##Cameron Morin